mdn/content/files/en-us/web/http/headers/content-location/index.md

 {{HTTPSidebar}}

 The HTTP **`Content-Location`** header indicates an alternate location for the returned data.
 The principal use is to indicate the URL of a resource transmitted as the result of [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation).

 {{HTTPHeader("Location")}} and `Content-Location` are different.
+`Location` indicates the target of a redirection (`3XX`) or the URL of a newly created resource in a {{HTTPStatus("201", "201 Created")}}.
-`Location` indicates the URL of a redirect, while `Content-Location` indicates the direct URL to use to access the resource, without further content negotiation in the future. `Location` is a header associated with the response, while `Content-Location` is associated with the data returned.
-This distinction may seem abstract without [examples](#examples).
+`Content-Location` indicates the direct URL to use to access the resource when [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) happened, so the client doesn't need to initiate content negotiation for the resource again in future.

 <table class="properties">
   <tbody>